Mortrack/CenyML/Validation of CenyML methods/cpuSequential/statistics/QuickSort/readme.txt

 NumPy method would be to evaluate for every possible permutation case of the input matrix.
-Now, the thing is that this can be relatively quickly done in C under the CenyMl method, but on Python we would have to wait for a crazy amount of time (several hours or days) just to get one sample result due to the difference it processing time between C and Python when obtaining the permutations for each case of the input matrix.
+Now, the thing is that this can be relatively quickly done in C under the CenyMl method, but on Python we would have to wait for a crazy amount of time (several hours or days) just to get one sample result due to the difference of processing time between C and Python when obtaining the permutations for each case of the input matrix.
 If there is a way to obtain comparable or faster processing times for the permutation process in Python, at least i was not able to obtain them neither writing RAW Python code or the NumPy library.